 Several decisions of the Luxembourg courts have confirmed that the arbitration clause may be enforceable against a third party in the event of the assignment of a contract.

-The 2020 rules of the Arbitration Centre now include a provision dealing with the intervention and joinder of third parties to the arbitration proceedings (see Article 6).
+The 2020 rules of the Arbitration Centre now include a provision dealing with the intervention and joinder of third parties to the arbitration proceedings (see Article 6 of the 2020 rules of the Arbitration Centre).